gromeck/BLE-Scanner/README.md

   * `NimBLE-Arduino` - see [https://github.com/h2zero/NimBLE-Arduino](https://github.com/h2zero/NimBLE-Arduino) for documentation
   * `PubSubClient` - see [https://pubsubclient.knolleary.net/](https://pubsubclient.knolleary.net/) for documentation

+## Update Procedure (OTA)

+Once you have the ESP32 device flashed with the BLE-Scanner, and maybe distributed a few of these devices in your infrastructure, you can use the Firemware Upgrade procedure where a new build SW version can by flashed over the air (OTA).
+Select _Export compiled Binary_ under the 'Sketch' menu and upload the resulting file in the sketchs home in the BLE-Scanner.

 ## Initialization Procedure

 Whenever the BLE-Scanner starts and is not able to connect to your WiFi (eg. because of a missing configuration due to a fresh installation), it enters the configuration mode.